pstaszko/vs-customize-window-title/README.md

 **Description**

-This lightweight extension will change the window title of Visual Studio to include a folder tree with a configurable min depth and max depth distance from the solution/project file, or using special tags to help with many other possible scenarios (git, TFS...).
+This lightweight extension allows changing the window title of Visual Studio to include a folder tree with a configurable min depth and max depth distance from the solution/project file, and the use of special tags to help with many other possible scenarios (Git, TFS...).

-Solution-specific overriding rules are available as well, which virtually allow for any possible need to be covered.
+Solution-specific overriding rules are available as well to cover virtually any possible renaming needs.

-It can also be configured so that the renaming rules apply only when at least two instances of Visual Studio are running with the same window title.
+It can also be configured so that the rules apply only when at least two instances of Visual Studio are running with the same window title.

 **Supported editions**